Each year, thousands of live salamanders arrive in shipments on U.S. shores, a trade that must stop immediately, scientists say.

 According to new research, a ban on salamander imports is crucial to stopping the spread of a deadly fungus that kills almost every salamander it infects.
 Batrachochytrium salamandrivorans, also known as Bsal, is a chytrid fungus, and a close relative of Batrachochytrium dendrobatidis (Bd), a frog fungus that is threatening species worldwide.

-It's that trade that puts North America at risk, researchers report today (July 30) in the journal Science.
+It's that trade that puts North America at risk, researchers reported Thursday (July 30) in the journal Science.
 The continent is the global center for salamander diversity; 48 percent of all known salamander species live in North and Central America.
 Among these species are those most vulnerable to Bsal.

 "This is the hot bed in the world for diversity of amphibians, and if that fungus gets here, it's going to be devastating," said study author Vance Vredenburg, a biologist at San Francisco State University.

 Vredenburg and his colleagues are calling for the U.S. Fish and Wildlife Service (USFWS) to immediately ban live salamander imports.
 The agency is very concerned about the potential spread of Bsal, USFWS spokesman Laury Marshall Parramore told Live Science.
 However, the Lacey Act, which allows for the agency to forbid the importation and interstate transport of injurious species, does not have a provision for emergency listings, Parramore said.